Browse by Medical Category

 Mass General is an integrated full-service primary, secondary and tertiary care hospital network with access to large numbers of diverse local patients, making it an ideal setting for clinical research in addiction.
 The hospital is home to thousands of basic and clinical scientists and collaboration is encouraged.

 Each year up to three clinical fellows receive training in the Addiction Psychiatry Fellowship.
 Matriculants are board-eligible in addiction psychiatry.

-We are pleased to announce a new K12 Career Development Program in Substance Use and Addiction Medicine based at the Massachusetts General Hospital and funded by the National Institute on Drug Abuse of the National Institutes of Health.
-This program is a collaboration between the Departments of Medicine and Psychiatry at Mass General led by A. Eden Evins, MD, MPH (Psychiatry) and Nancy Rigotti, MD (Medicine).
+The K12 Career Development Program in Substance Use and Addiction Medicine, based at Mass General and funded by the National Institute on Drug Abuse of the National Institutes of Health, is recruiting postdoctoral clinician-scientists to start on or after July 1, 2020.

 Learn more and apply

 This one-year, full-time addiction fellowship offers exposure to a wide range of clinical opportunities at Mass General, Brigham and Women’s Hospital and McLean Hospital, as well as opportunities for translational research and clinical trials focused on the development of novel behavioral treatments of addiction, genetics and neuroimaging components.
 There is also particular interest in development of surrogate markers of treatment response and relapse.

 Fellows may work on projects funded by the National Institute on Drug Abuse (NIDA), or they can work with Eden Evins, MD, MPH or John Kelly, PhD to seek grant support for a fellowship.

 Learn more about the fellowship